 Sgrena was an unembedded Il Manifesto reporter when she was kidnapped in Baghdad on Feb.
 4, 2005.
 She became a cause célÃ¨bre in Italy, where a soccer star had her photo on his shirt and huge crowds clamored for her release.

 She was freed March 4, 2005.
 Maj.
 Gen. Nicola Calispari, Italy’s second-ranking intelligence officer, had traveled to Iraq, where he secured her release.
 He found Sgrena blindfolded in an abandoned car and moved her into his vehicle, which sped to the Baghdad airport.

 Even though the Americans were notified of the rescue mission, a U.S. tank fired 58 bullets at the car.
 Eleven struck the side and rear of the vehicle, killing Calispari and severely wounding Sgrena, whose lung was punctured by a four-inch bullet.

 There was no love lost between the U.S. military and Sgrena, who wrote about the treatment of women prisoners at Abu Ghraib prison and reported that napalm was used at “Fallujah II” on Nov.
 26, 2004.

 Ironically, it was an Italian American, Spc.
 Mario Lozano, who fired the fatal shots.
 Sgrena publicly asked to speak to the New York City National Guardsman on June 26, but he declined.

 Lozano will be tried in absentia April 17 in Italy.
-“I don’t want him to be a scapegoat,” she told the Washington Report.
+“I don’t want him to be a scapegoat,” she told the Washington Report on Middle East Affairs,.
 “It is important for him to say what happened.
 It was no accident.
 The Americans knew who was in our car—there was a helicopter directly above us.
 Was he following a command?”